hhariri/hhariri.github.io/_posts/2014-09-15-import-all-intellij-idea.md

 <br/>

-Like many things we do out of habit, these usually stem from somewhere, and I'm certain that we mostly know the reasons for individual imports in Java, including namespace collision, et al. Kevlin does a great job analysing this particular case in his talk, so I don't want to repeat it here.
+Like many things we do out of habit, these usually stem from somewhere, and I'm certain that we mostly know the reasons for individual imports in Java, including namespace collision, et al. Personally, I don't agree with the reasons, and Kevlin does a great job analysing this particular case in his talk, so I don't want to repeat it here.

 <br/>
 However there is one thing that does stands out in terms of the answers he found: